rethna2/k5-content/english/grammar/grade2/article.md

-# Fill in the blanks with appropriate articles
+# Fill in the blanks with appropriate articles. (a, an, the)

 1. Tara will sing _____ song in the prayer.
 2. Squirrels ran across _____ park.